The Euro-PCT Application Procedure

 Entering the European regional phase where the International Searching Authority was the EPO

-Shortly after the European application is filed, the EPO will issue a communication (under Rule 161(1) EPC), setting a deadline of six months for the applicant to comment on any deficiencies noted in the International Search Report, amend the application and to pay any necessary excess claims fees (a fee is due for each claim in excess of 15) due for the amended application.
+Shortly after the European application is filed, the EPO will issue a communication (under Rule 161(1) EPC), setting a deadline of six months for the applicant to comment on any deficiencies noted in the International Search Report, to amend the application and to pay any necessary excess claims fees (a fee is due for each claim in excess of 15) due for the amended application.
 It is common to reduce or entirely avoid payment of excess claims fees by combining dependent claims to reduce the number of claims.

 Publication